 Though an unsuccessful version of a suitcase with wheels existed, Robert Plath, a pilot, built his version specifically for pilots and flight crews.

 Well, he designed his suitcase to fit between the seats of a plane and was small enough to fit in an overhead bin.
-Though he focussed on a very narrow user base, the appeal far exceeded what he originally envisioned.
+Though he focused on a very narrow user base, the appeal far exceeded what he originally envisioned.

 Originally pitched as a way to make a few bucks on the side, catering to the designers who were in town for a conference, the idea has morphed into a lifestyle.